awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-cloudfront-distribution-distributionconfig.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `HttpVersion`  <a name="cfn-cloudfront-distribution-distributionconfig-httpversion"></a>
 \(Optional\) Specify the maximum HTTP version that you want viewers to use to communicate with CloudFront\.
 The default value for new web distributions is `http1.1`\.
-For viewers and CloudFront to use HTTP/2, viewers must support TLS 1\.2 or later, and must support Server Name Identification \(SNI\)\.
+For viewers and CloudFront to use HTTP/2, viewers must support TLS 1\.2 or later, and must support server name identification \(SNI\)\.
 In general, configuring CloudFront to communicate with viewers using HTTP/2 reduces latency\.
 You can improve performance by optimizing for HTTP/2\.
 *Required*: No
 *Type*: String
 *Allowed values*: `http1.1 | http2`